 Cervical, thoracic and lumbar DDD

-If you have been diagnosed with any type of degenerative disc disease and you’re investigating your surgical treatment options, consider the options offered by Laser Spine Institute.
-We specialize in minimally invasive procedures that are effective alternative to traditional open spine surgery.
-Contact us today for information about our outpatient procedures, and we’ll offer you a review of your MRI or CT scan.
+If you have exhausted conservative treatments and you’re investigating your surgical treatment options, consider the options offered by Laser Spine Institute.
+We specialize in minimally invasive spine surgery that is a safer and effective alternative to traditional open spine surgery.^ Contact us today for information about our outpatient procedures and how we may be able to help you.